 Researchers, clinicians, and policymakers rely on types of systematic reviews to make decisions grounded in the best available evidence.
 But "systematic review" is not a single method.
 It is a family of approaches, each designed for different research questions, timelines, and evidence landscapes.
 Choosing the wrong type wastes months of effort and produces findings that do not answer the question you actually need answered.

 This guide compares eight evidence synthesis methods side by side.
 We cover what each type does, when to use it, how it differs from the others, and which reporting guidelines apply.
 Whether you are planning your first review or deciding between a scoping review and a traditional systematic review, this comparison will help you choose the right approach.
-For a detailed walkthrough of the most common type, see our step-by-step SR methodology walkthrough.
+For a detailed walkthrough of the most common type, see our step-by-step systematic review methodology walkthrough.

 Overview of Types of Systematic Reviews